Decoding Training Zones: What They Are and Why They Matter

 - Thermoregulation

-- Autophagy and apoptosis (cellular cleanup and renewal)
+- Autophagy and apoptosis (catabolic processes)

 Zones 5 and 5+: The Turbocharger

-- Increase cardiac output at max effort
+- Increases cardiac output at max effort (more blood per heartbeat)

-- Maximize oxygen use under stress
+- Maximizes oxygen use under stress—better performance when it counts

-- Improve neuromuscular drive and coordination at high speeds
+- Improves neuromuscular coordination at peak intensities

 Want to know your exact zones?